Tjculpin/Tjculpin/README.md

 - 👋 Hi, I’m @Tjculpin
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Scripting
-- 💞️ I’m looking to collaborate on IDK
  - 📫 How to reach me Dm me one discord @silentascendant

 <!---